nithyaramakrishnan/data-shield/index.md

 With {{site.data.keyword.datashield_full}}, powered by Fortanix®, you can protect the data in your container workloads that run on {{site.data.keyword.cloud_notm}} while your data is in use.
 {: shortdesc}

-For more information about the service and protecting your data in use, you can learn [about the service](about.html).
+For more information about the service and what it means to protect your data in use, you can learn [about the service](about.html).

 ## Before you begin
 {: #begin}